irahorecka/craigslist-housing-miner/README.md

-# craigslistHousingMiner
+# craigslist-housing-miner
-Welcome to **craigslistHousingMiner**, a web scraping tool that extracts information from up to *every* Craigslist Housing post around the world.<br>
+Welcome to **craigslist-housing-miner**, a web scraping tool that extracts information from up to *every* Craigslist Housing post around the world.<br>
 **Note:** This tool should only be used for personal use and data analysis.

 <p align = 'center'>